Marta Kostyuk: 2023: Major doubles semifinal and WTA Tour title, top 35

-At Dubai, after receiving a wildcard, she lost in the second round to eight seed Belinda Bencic in the second longest match of the season in 3 hours and 27 minutes.
+At the Dubai Championships, after receiving a wildcard, she lost in the second round to eighth seed Belinda Bencic in the second longest match of the season, in three hours and 27 minutes.

-She reached her third quarterfinal of the season at the inaugural 2023 ATX Open in Austin, Texas defeating Dalma Galfi and American Madison Brengle.
-Next, she defeated Anna-Lena Friedsam to reach the semifinals and forth seed American Danielle Collins to reach her first WTA final.
-She won her maiden WTA Tour title defeating another first time WTA finalist, Varvara Gracheva.
+and her third of the season at the inaugural ATX Open in Austin, Texas defeating Dalma Gálfi and Madison Brengle.
+Next, she defeated Anna-Lena Friedsam to reach the semifinals, and fourth seed American, Danielle Collins, to reach her first WTA Tour final.
+She won her maiden title defeating another first time WTA Tour finalist, Varvara Gracheva.
 She did not shake her Russian opponent's hand, and dedicated her win "to Ukraine and to all the people who are fighting and dying right now".
 This win lifted her into the top 40 in the singles rankings.

-Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+At the Miami Open, Kostyuk won her first round match against Elisabetta Cocciaretto but was defeated by Anastasia Potapova in the second, and once again refused to shake her opponent's hand.

+Despite a first-round loss at the French Open, she reached No. 35 in the rankings.
+At Wimbledon, she reached again round two for a third consecutive year, defeating world No. 8, Maria Sakkari, for her first top 10 win.
+Following the tournament, she brought on Sandra Zaniewska as a coach.

+Partnering Barbora Krejčíková, Kostyuk won the doubles title at the Birmingham Classic, defeating Storm Hunter and Alycia Parks in the final.